 The benefits of meditation are actually awesome!
 There are many and they cover the full spectrum from mental health, physical health, emotional well-being, and spiritual development.
 A few of the benefits of meditation include:

-- Stress reduction and a decrease in anxiety leading to improved emotional stability,
+- Stress reduction and a decrease in anxiety lead to improved emotional stability,

-- Increased attention span leading to a more focused and creative mind,
+- Increased attention span leads to a more focused and creative mind,

 - Improved confidence and problem-solving abilities,